Attachment Anxiety: What It Is And How It Affects Your Relationships

 How does anxious attachment impact relationships?

 Anxiously attached people may often experience relationship problems.
-They might sense an absence of the attachment from an unresponsive partner, even if the partner is merely busy and not being avoidant.
+They might sense an absence of attachment from an unresponsive partner, even if the partner is merely busy and not being avoidant.
 They might immediately become insecure if a partner doesn’t reply to a text in a couple of hours or call or text repeatedly to stay in contact if the partner is far away.

 While some separation anxiety is normal in close relationships, anxious types may experience a severe form of separation anxiety when a partner is away, impacting their ability to function.
-An anxious person may also act controlling and aggressive, asking their partner overly specific questions or forbidding them from contacting others feeling that those others are threats.
+An anxious person may also act controlling and aggressive, asking their partner overly specific questions or forbidding them from contacting others, feeling that those others are threats.

 Attachment anxiety’s impact on relationships often depends on the style of the other partner.
 A relationship between an anxious type and avoidant type can be particularly disastrous.
 Anxious types who get into relationships with avoidant types often have their anxiety confirmed again and again, as their partner continually pushes them away, no matter how much they cling to them.

 If unaddressed, anxious attachment behaviors often result in the destructive end of a relationship.
 In the case of breakups, those with attachment anxiety may experience even worse anxiety in the aftermath.
-They might become preoccupied with the former partner, angrily protest against the breakup, or turn to drugs and alcohol to cope.
+They might become preoccupied with their former partner, angrily protest against the breakup, or turn to drugs and alcohol to cope.
 This can lead to a host of other issues that go well beyond anxiety alone.

 However, anxious attachment types aren’t doomed to relationship failure.
 The fact is that many people are still able to forge healthy, long-lasting relationships regardless of attachment type.